Bonus payment to health and social care workers

 - seek independent financial advice by visiting the Find an Adviser website

-- contact the Pension Advisory Service for advice
+- contact the Money and Pensions Service for advice

 Residents are urged to be vigilant after an elderly local resident received a scam letter promising prize money of £900,000.